Kristin F. Phillips

 - Ph.D. in Pharmacology and Toxicology, Virginia Commonwealth University

-In addition to an active research career, I have been heavily involved in undergraduate teaching.
-As a teacher, my goal is demonstrate the vast implications that arise from understanding how the brain works.
+Outside of research, I have been heavily involved in undergraduate teaching.
+As a teacher, my goal is to demonstrate the vast implications that arise from understanding how the brain works.
 I focus on real-world application, collaboration, and student engagement.
-I am excited to return to Virginia Tech where I will be actively involved in teaching and curriculum development in the School of Neuroscience.
+At Virginia Tech I am heavily involved in teaching and curriculum development in the School of Neuroscience.